noisefilter19/LeetCode_Algorithms/CONTRIBUTION.md

 - All the solutions should give expected solution and pass all tests in Leetcode.
 - Please don't spam any file with useless comments and unwanted changes.
 Make the Hacktoberfest worth it.
 - Place the solution to a problem within the folder of the implementation language.
+- Comment the link to the problem on top of the code
+- Name the algorithm by the name of the problem separated by underscores